Your cart looks a little empty!Continue Shopping

 Conversely, warmer climates have more sunshine, thereby producing more sugar in the grapes and ripening them more quickly.
 (And often creating a higher ABV.)
 Warm climate regions include Sonoma, California; Colchagua Valley, Chile; and Murray Valley, Australia.

-Depending on who you ask, the alcohol content of wine can be broken into several different categories with varying ABV thresholds.
-Some will say that there are four or more categories ranging from low and medium-low to medium-high, high, and very high.
+Depending on who you ask, wine ABV can be broken into several categories with varying thresholds.
+Some will argue for four or more categories ranging from low to very high.

-We say that's just plain finicky.
+We find that overly complicated.
 Instead, we've taken a broader approach to these imaginary limits to keep things practical and easy to understand.
 (Like you, we don't do well with fussy.
 It's just not our style.)

 As with most things in life, there are always exceptions to the rules.
 The numbers we use here are general assessments of the alcohol content in different wines.
 As such, be sure to check the ABV percentage on the wine label to confirm how much alcohol you’re actually drinking.
 We also included the winegrowing regions since local climate plays a role in alcohol levels.